 Travel & Visitors

-- Non-essential travel, which includes holiday travel, should be avoided.
+- Non-essential travel, which includes vacation travel, should be avoided.
 Please be mindful of this as you pursue any potential travel.
 If travel occurs to an area identified by local and/or federal authorities as being high risk, or if NPS families host visitors from high risk areas, NPS community members are expected to adhere to the following guidelines, even if a family resides outside of Washington, DC.

-- Please note that Washington, DC recently amended the original Mayor’s Order requiring a 14-day self-quarantine after non-essential travel to high risk areas (for both travelers and hosts), adding an option to obtain a negative PCR COVID-19 test in lieu of the full quarantine.
+- Please note that Washington, DC amended the original Mayor’s Order requiring a 14-day self-quarantine after non-essential travel to high risk areas (for both travelers and hosts), adding an option to obtain a negative PCR COVID-19 test in lieu of the full quarantine.

 - If faculty, staff, or families of NPS students host visitors from high-risk areas, those visitors are expected to adhere to the Mayor’s Order as outlined below.
 If visitors do not follow the entirety of either step 1 or step 2 (below), the hosting NPS community member—faculty, staff, or student—must submit their own negative PCR COVID-19 test result to the Health Office via email.
 The test must be conducted at least 72 hours after their first contact with the guest/traveler.